 What Is an RPG?

 In a Roleplaying Game (RPG) you create an alter ego, a fictional character like one of the heroes you've read about or seen in films.
 Using the game rules, you and your friends create characters and develop them as you play through a series of adventures.
-Imagine a group of detectives working together to solve a case or a company of knights sent to defeat a monster.
-Rather than read or watch a story, you tell it.
+Imagine a group of detectives working together to solve a case or a company of knights sent to defeat a monster, but rather than reading or watching the story, you tell it.

-Before you start playing, you and your friends will need to decide which of you will be the dungeon master (DM).
-The DM is the referee and the lead storyteller, the person who describes the game to the other players.
-The DM presents the stories and situations, provides the setting and its denizens, and adjudicates the rules.
+Before you start playing, you and your friends will need to decide which of you will be the game master (GM).
+The GM is the referee and the lead storyteller, the person who describes the game to the other players.
+The GM presents the stories and situations, provides the setting and its denizens, and adjudicates the rules.
 The other players take on the roles of the characters, around which the action primarily revolves.
 These characters are known as the Player Characters (PCs).
 They describe their intentions and actions to the DM, who then decides how their actions affect the plot.
 So how do you win?

 The answer is up to you.
 The game master is not set against the heroes.
 Both the game master and the hero party are working together to create a memorable experience for all involved.
 Each session gives both parties a chance to become part of something larger, and allow them to create their own legend at the dawn of the terrible Red Age of the Dragon Empire.